 My pottery story started out at school, Astor College for the Arts in Dover, at GCSE level.
 I didn’t know what Ceramics was but it sounded right up my street for a GCSE option.
 Never did I imagine it would become my life.
 I went on to study further, in the subject, at A-Level and then at a Graduate level at University, Canterbury Christ Church.

-I have been given the opportunity as Artist in Residence in Ashford School 2020/2021.
+I had been given the opportunity as Artist in Residence in Ashford School 2020/2021.

 An exciting chapter to my story, was being part of the Channel 4 show, The Great Pottery Throw Down in 2020.
 What an experience that was!
 Many highs, many lows… and a great bunch of people to share that experience with.